 Other EB patient registries already existed.
-The National Institutes of Health began the first in 2000, and with it, researchers estimated the incidence and prevalence of the disease in the U.S. for the first time.
-Other EB charities in the U.S. had also developed patient registries, as had a biotech.
-In rare disease, databases were collaborations between nations such as the U.S. (National Organization for Rare Disease, NORD), Europe (EURODIS), and Canada (CORD) that contained patient treatment-related data and patient biological samples.
+The National Institutes of Health began the first in 2000, and with it. researchers estimated the incidence and prevalence of the disease in the U.S. for the first time Other FB charities in the U.S. had also developed patient registries, as had a biotech.
+In rare disease. databases were collaborations between nations such as the U.S. (National Organization for Rare Disease.
+NORD), Europe (EURODIS), and Canada (CORD) that contained patient treatment-related data and patient biological samples.
 No one corporate structure was common to all: they were run by public companies, non-profits as well as private non-profits.

 Amazon Web Services was intrigued by the scale of Hund's ambition and on a summer day in Colorado in 2019, senior technical program managers from its Envision Engineering unit, which works on difficult, important problems, brainstormed with Hund on a pilot.
 The prototype, a portal for researchers, was finished in eight weeks.
-Hund populated it with data from an EB registry created by Mark de Souza, co-founder of a biotech which EBRP had bought.
+Hund populated it with data from an EB registry.
 Hund teamed with another division of AWS to create a pilot patient portal and then began to consider how to find patients to upload data to the platform to give it medical and commercial value.